20th Century Girl

-20th Century Girl is a South Korean coming-of-age romantic drama film written and directed by Bang Woo-ri in her feature film debut, starring Kim Yoo-jung, Byeon Woo-seok, Park Jung-woo, and Roh Yoon-seo.
+20th Century Girl is a South Korean coming-of-age romantic drama film written and directed by Bang Woo-ri in her feature film debut, starring Kim You-jung, Byeon Woo-seok, Park Jung-woo, and Roh Yoon-seo.
 The film depicts the friendship and love between high-schoolers in 1999.
 It was released on October 21, 2022, on Netflix.

 Plot

-Set in 1999, the story revolves around Na Bo-ra (Kim Yoo-jung), a seventeen-year-old high school student with a bright personality.
+Set in 1999, the story revolves around Na Bo-ra (Kim You-jung), a seventeen-year-old high school student with a bright personality.
 Bo-ra's best friend, Yeon-du (Roh Yoon-seo), who has been preparing to visit the US for heart surgery, suddenly declares that she cannot leave as she has fallen in love with a boy from their school whose name she knows as Baek Hyun-jin (Park Jung-woo).
 Bo-ra promises that she will follow Baek Hyun-jin, find out everything about him, and email what she discovers.
 Reassured, Yeon-du departs.

 At school, Bo-ra starts to follow Hyun-jin.
 One day, she overhears that Hyun-jin and his best friend Poong Woon-ho (Byeon Woo-seok) will join the broadcasting club at school, so she successfully auditions to join the club.
 While Woon-ho joins the club, Hyun-jin does not.
 Bo-ra tries to get close to Woon-ho in order to observe Hyun-jin.

-Hyun-jin, mistaken that Bo-ra is interested in him, asks her to date him only to be rejected by her.
+Hyun-jin, mistaken that Bo-ra is interested in him, asks her to date him, only to be rejected by her.
 Meanwhile, Bo-ra realizes that she has fallen in love with Woon-ho, who has developed feelings for her as well.